Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: 's Algorithmic Details

+We present the pseudocode of the modified $k$-medoids algorithm for pruning overcrowded checkpoints in Alg. \ref{alg:k_medoids}.
+Note that the presented pseudocode is optimized for readers' understanding, while the actual implementation is parallelized.
+The changes upon the original $k$-medoids algorithm is marked in \purple{purple}, which implement a forced preservation of data points: when $k$-medoids is called after the unpruned graph is constructed, $\scriptS_\vee$ is set to be the set containing the goal state only.
+This is intended to span more uniformly in the state space with checkpoints, while preserving the goal.

+Let the estimated distance matrix be $D$, where each element $d_ij$ represents the estimated trajectory length it takes for $\pi$ to fulfill the transition from checkpoint $i$ to checkpoint $j$.
+Since $k$-medoids cannot handle infinite distances (\eg{} from a terminal state to another state), the distance matrix $D$ is truncated, and then we take the elementwise minimum between the truncated $D$ and $D^T$ to preserve the one-way distances.
+The matrix containing the elementwise minimums would be the input of the pruning algorithm.

-\section{Delusion Suppression}
+\subsection{Delusion Suppression}

 RL agents are prone to blindly optimizing for an intrinsic objective without fully understanding the consequences of its actions.
-Particularly in model-based RL or in Hierarchical RL (HRL), there is a significant risk posed by the agents trying to achieve delusional future states that do not exist within the safety constraints.
-With a use of a learned generative model, as in the proposed framework, such risk is almost inevitable, because of uncontrollable generalization effects.
+Particularly in model-based RL or in Hierarchical RL (HRL), there is a significant risk posed by the agents trying to achieve delusional future states that do not exist or beyond the safety constraints.
+With a use of a learned generative model, as in \agentshort{} and other HP frameworks, such risk is almost inevitable, because of uncontrollable generalization effects.

 Generalization abilities of the generative models are a double-edged sword.
 The agent would take advantage of its potentials to propose novel checkpoints to improve its behavior, but is also at risk of wanting to achieve non-existent unknown consequences.
-In our framework, checkpoints proposed by the generative model could correspond to non-existent ``states'' that would lead to delusional edge estimates and therefore confuse planning.
+In \agentshort{}, checkpoints imagined by the generative model could correspond to non-existent ``states'' that would lead to delusional edge estimates and therefore confuse planning.
 For instance, arbitrarily sampling partial descriptions may result in a delusional state where the agent is in a cell that can never be reached from the initial states.
 Since such states do not exist in the experience replay, the estimators will have not learned how to handle them appropriately when encountered in the generated proxy problem during decision time.
 We present a resulting failure mode in Fig. \ref{fig:example_delusion}.